“Water Study with a Hydrology and an Ecohydrology Approach”

 SNIES Register 20045

-Within the field of engineering, Civil Engineering has traditionally taken the role of developing the infrastructure for the use and management of water resources.
-The Master program in Hydrosystems (Master of Research) aims to amplify the understanding of climate-soil-biota relationships in different hydrosystems (such as watersheds, rivers, lakes, aquifers, coastlines, irrigation districts, reservoirs, sewage treatment plants, drainages, among others) to contribute to solving water-related problems in society: problems of quantity, quality and availability.
-The name of the program is related to earth sciences, especially the study of hydrology.
-The above mentioned problems are as diverse as those related to hydraulics, as well as the location of water supplies for urban and rural areas or the frequency of floods, as soil erosion and its resulting effects, the prevention or cleanup of contamination or the location of places that permit the disposal of hazardous waste, among others (Marcano, 2009).
+In the field of engineering, traditionally, Civil Engineering has assumed the role of developing infrastructure in order to take advantage and manage water resources.
+Master of Science in Hydrosystems (Masters of Research) intends to increase the knowledge of Climate-soil-biota relationship in different Hydrosystems (similarly basins, rivers, lakes, estuary, aquifers, coasts, irrigation districts, reservoirs, treatment plants, sewers, among others) to contribute to the solution of water related problems in society: problems of quantity, quality, and availability.
+The program name is related to earth sciences, particularly with the study of Hydrology.
+Said problems are varied and similar to those related to hydraulics, for instance, locating water supplies for urban or rural centers, frequent flooding, soil erosion and the effects caused, prevention or pollution clean-up or locating safe places for the elimination of dangerous wastes, among others.
+(Marcano, 2009).

-The program is based on global water sustainability paradigms, such as Ecohydrology and Hydroinformatics, going hand in hand with the university’s Ciencia e Ingeniería del Agua y el Ambiente (Water and Environment Science and Engineering, former Hidrociencias) research group, which has been developing the line of research “Sustainable development of water resources” and applied it to different fields like agriculture, livestock, forestry, logging, the capture, treatment and distribution of water, urban sanitation, wastewater and related activities, weather forecast and climate survey, among others.
+The Master of Science in Hydrosystems program relies on global water sustainability paradigms resembling Ecohydrology and Hydroinformatics, through the research group Science and Engineering of Water and Ancient Hydrosciences Atmosphere, which has been developing the line of research “sustainable development of water resources”, and has been applied to different fields among those are agriculture, livestock, silviculture, forest exploitation, extraction, treatment and distribution of water, urban clean-up, residual water and related activities, weather forecast and climate survey, among others.

-The Hydrosystems Master program is therefore contained within the area of science and technology number 25 (Earth and Space Sciences) and in particular 2508 (Hydrology) according to UNESCO’s international nomenclature.
+The Masters of Science in Hydrosystems is inscribed within the area of science and technology number 25 (Earth and Space Sciences) and in particular 2508 (Hydrology) in accordance with the international nomenclature of UNESCO.

-The program recognizes the need to explore certain components of the hydrological cycle, without letting aside the global and interdependent concept relating to other elements within the ecosystem, allowing an approach from different professional and scientific perspectives (Basic sciences, Engineering and Geosciences), the topics of utilization, management and control of water resources.
+The program recognizes the need for in-depth research in certain components of the hydrological cycle, without losing the global concept and interdependency with other elements in ecosystems which allow these to be addressed from different professional and scientific perspectives (Basic Sciences, Engineering, and Geoscience), themes of use, intelligent use, managing, and control of water resources.

-Apart from an innovating name and offering a different alternative to studying water resources, the Hydrosystems Master program involves the formation of human resources with not only scientific and technological tools, but also a philosophical, social and professional development.
+The Masters of Science in Hydrosystems program, in addition to having an innovative name and offering a different alternative for the study of water resources, implies the formation of human resources with tools not only scientific and technological but also with philosophical, social, and professional development tools.